It's a Bird... It's a Plane... It's Superman

 It's a Bird...
 It's a Plane...
 It's Superman is a 1966 musical composed by Charles Strouse, with lyrics by Lee Adams and book by David Newman and Robert Benton.
 It is based on the comic book character Superman created by Jerry Siegel and Joe Shuster and published by DC Comics.

 While the show's original Broadway run was well-reviewed, it did not catch on with audiences.
-Closing after three and a half months and costing an unprecedented $600,000, the show was at the time Broadway's biggest flop.
+Closing after three and a half months and costing an unprecedented $600,000, the show was Broadway's biggest flop at the time.
+These numbers have been disputed, with Hal Prince reporting that the show was capitalized at $400,000; other shows had proven to be bigger flops.

 Synopsis

 The plot revolves around Superman's efforts to defeat Dr. Abner Sedgwick, a ten-time Nobel Prize-losing scientist who seeks to avenge the scientific world's dismissal of his brilliance by attempting to destroy the world's symbol of good.
 Additionally, Superman comes into romantic conflict with Max Mencken, a columnist for the Daily Planet newspaper, who resents Lois Lane's attraction to Superman, and later teams up with Sedgwick to destroy Superman.